0motola/alx-system_engineering-devops/README.md

-the README file for shell basics
+the readme file for shell basics